Common Questions

 Do I have to pay if I'm just going to attend the Sabbath services?

-Everyone who registers will be added to Sukkot 2025 Chat Group on the CFM app.
+Everyone who registers will be added to “Sukkot 2026” chat group on the CFM app.
+Once added, you will receive an invite by email to join.
 You need to be logged into the app in order to participate.
-It’s a great place to connect with other campers or ask questions.
+This will be used by the Sukkot Committee for communicating before and during Sukkot.
+It’s also a place where you can ask questions and share information you may have.

 What if an online member or someone outside our local community asks about attending?